soranoo/TradingView-Free-Webhook-Alerts/docs/cloud-versions/pipedream/pipedream.md

 ![img](imgs/setup_step_img_06.png)
 9. Copy the code [[Click ME](/cloud-versions/pipedream.py)] and paste it into pipedream's code editor.

+    > [!WARNING]\
-    > ⚠️ You may have to copy and paste the code by splitting it into small parts if you can't paste the whole code at once.
+    > You may have to copy and paste the code by splitting it into small parts if you can't paste the whole code at once.
 Please make sure all indent are correct.

 10. Input your configuration. [[Click ME](#configuration)]